DaveBenham/VenomModules/README.md

 A Wave switch is added to select between Sine, Triangle, Square, and Saw.

 The behavior of Shape modulation changes depending on the waveform selected.
-When Square waveform is selected, the three shape mode options are replicated for a total of 6 options, like all the other waveforms.
+When Square waveform is selected, the three shape mode options are replicated cyclically for a total of 8 options, like all the other waveforms.
+This was done so that when cycling through the waveforms, the shape option does not change when you return to the original waveform.

 Pretty much all other VCO Lab functionality is the same, except there is no mix, level assignment, or mix shaping.